 Few things are as terrifying as realizing that your son or daughter has suffered an injury.
 Especially when it involves their face or their sweet smile.
 Although dental emergencies might be new to you, these kinds of injuries are common.
 As many as one third will have some kind of dental trauma during their childhood.

 The clinicians at the Children’s Dental Center understand how scary these situations can be.
-That's why we will do everything in our power to resolve the injury as.
-As certified pediatric dentists in Fishers, Dr. Edwards and Dr. Bradley love helping children, and understand how to correct dental trauma.
-Because many parents struggle with what is a dental emergency and how to handle the situation, we created this helpful guide.
+That's why we will do everything in our power to resolve the injury as soon as possible.

 What Counts as an Emergency?